lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love copy.md

 Objects are not inherently evil, but the above definition means objects are truly a terrible, horrible, no bueno, very bad **basic building block** for a programming paradigm.
 Why?
 Because basic building blocks are supposed to be the **simplest composable element** you can think of.

-Now re-read that definition and tell me — in all honesty — does it read like a definition of a simplest composable element of anything?
+Now re-read that definition and ask yourself: does it read like a definition of a simplest composable element of anything?

 Why does this matter?
 Because when you compose an **architecture**, you want to focus on the composition and forget about the constituent parts, and it's object **orientation** — meaning the choice of making objects the basic building block, not objects themselves — that makes this impossible.